XessX/genai-teams-qa/README.md

 🛠️ Azure Deployment
 Deploy using local Git, or via GitHub Actions.

-Set these Application Settings in Azure Portal:
+Set these Environment Variables in Azure Portal:

 OPENAI_API_KEY